spidergirl2181/webapp-cypress-bdd-sample/README.md

 # webapp-cypress-bdd-sample

-This is a simple example of how to implement UI test automation for web-base applications using Cypress, Gerkin-Cucumber & POM design pattern.
+This is a simple example of how to implement UI test automation for web-base applications using Cypress, Gherkin-Cucumber & Page-Object design pattern.

+CI/CD sample solution will be added later.

 References: